jdingel/econ6905/assignments/assignment_3/readme.md

 ECON G6905: Topics in Trade\
-Spring 2025\
+Fall 2025\
 Assignment 3\
-Due: Beginning of week 11 class
+Due: Beginning of week 12 class

 You must submit a replication package for your response to the "Defining metropolitan areas" question.